HRagunathan-03/bunny-haven/README.md

 # Bunny Haven

 The primary goal of this website is to find a new home for rabbits that have been abandoned, rabbits that have been rescued, and rabbits that need to be rehomed.
-This site will be useful to individuals/families that are either looking to provide a home for a rabbit, or looking to rehome their own rabbit.
+This site will be useful to users that are either looking to provide a home for a rabbit, or looking to rehome their own rabbit.

 Creating an informative, clear, and easy to navigate website will suppport the primary goal.
+It will mean that users can quickly find the information they need with ease, and can contact Bunny Haven to rehome/adopt a rabbit.

 ## User Stories